UnknownBeginner3222/Tic-Tac-Toe-Game-with-python/README.md

 # Tic-Tac-Toe-Game-with-python
 Tic Tac Toe Game with python.
-Code are edit from other open sources.
+Code are edit from open sources available from internet.
 Online course project.